BleuBleu/FamiStudio/Docs/docs/song.md

 Double-clicking on the a song will allow you to change its name, color and other attributes.
 Names must be unique.

-This dialog will look very different depending on:

-* The **Tempo Mode** of the current project.
+This dialog will look very different depending on the **Tempo Mode** of the current project.
-* If the project uses expansion audio or not.
-Expansion audio cannot run on PAL, so all PAL-related information will be hidden.

 FamiStudio Tempo | FamiTracker tempo
 --- | ---